-VHS is the only open admission shelter and low-cost veterinary clinic open year-round on the island of Vieques, located off the coast of mainland Puerto Rico.
+VHS is the only open admission shelter and low-cost veterinary clinic open year-round on Vieques, an island off the coast of mainland Puerto Rico.
 All dogs and cats are accepted and vetted, regardless of temperament, need, or medical condition—and regardless of the ability of a client to pay for service.
-Historically, Vieques has severe pet health and animal overpopulation problems, compounded by poverty (45.9% of the population live in poverty), cultural norms related to animals, and lack of awareness and education about basic animal wellness needs.
-Together, Grey Muzzle and VHS are saving lives.
+Historically, Vieques has severe pet health and animal overpopulation problems, compounded by poverty (45.9% of the population live in poverty), cultural norms related to animals, and a lack of awareness and education about animal welfare.